xuqingkuang/react-redux-boilerplate/README.md

 ### Requirements

-* Node 6 LTS for building
+* Node 6 LTS for building, 8.x should be compatible but not tested yet.

 ### Start